England | Scotland | Wales | Northern Ireland | Ireland

 Hamilton Medical Group4 Queen's RoadAberdeen, AB15 4ZTTel: 01224 562888

-If you have a new cough or high temperature you must self-isolate.
-Follow self-isolation advice on NHS Inform www.nhsinform.scot or phone 0800 028 2816
+If you have a new cough or high temperature or change in sense of taste or smell you must self-isolate and should arrange to be tested under the Scottish Government's `Test & Protect' programme.
+Further advice is on the NHS Inform website at www.nhsinform.scot/campaigns/test-and-protect or phone 0800 028 2816.

-If you have a cough or fever and you need medical attention telephone dial 111 for NHS 24.
+If you have a cough or fever or change in sense of taste or smell and you need medical attention telephone dial 111 for NHS 24.
 Patients in high risk groups should phone 111 as soon as they get symptoms.

-Essential Care only - Do not attend your GP practice in person - phone from home
+Do not attend your GP practice in person - phone from home to access essential services - Tel 01224 562888

-PLEASE NOTE THAT OUR DOORS ARE LOCKED.
-Access will be for pre-arranged appointments only for essential care.
+PLEASE NOTE THAT ALTHOUGH LOCKDOWN IS EASING OUR DOORS REMAIN LOCKED IN ORDER TO RESTRICT FACE-TO-FACE CONTACT WITH OUR HEALTH CARE TEAM.
+Access to the building will be for pre-arranged appointments only for essential care.
 Please bring your mobile phone with you.

 On arrival at front door, a notice will advise you to call a mobile telephone number to let us know you have arrived.
 You will be asked to wait in your car.
 Tell us if you arrive on foot/by bus.
 We will call you back to tell you when to enter the building.
-If you do not have a mobile phone - you will need to knock on the window to alert our Receptionist.
-If she is away from the front desk, please be patient.
+If you do not have a mobile phone, please ring the doorbell and stand back from the door and wait.
+Our Receptionist may have left the front desk to carry out a task - please be patient.

 Adults to enter alone, unless carer required.
 Children under age 16 may be accompanied by one carer.

-Note: Our most vulnerable patients will be sent a letter directly from Scottish Government.
+Note: Our most vulnerable patients should have received a letter directly from Scottish Government.
 Patients in this group are advised to follow shielding advice - click here to view advice.
 A copy of the letter being sent to patients can be found at the link below:-

 Chief Medical Officer letter to most vulnerable patients